amacbain1/Neighborhood-map-project7/README.md

 ## Instructions

 To run this application, install npm on your local machine via [NodeJS](https://nodejs.org/en/).
-Clone the project [here](https://github.com/amacbain1/Neighborhood-map-project7).
+Clone the project to your machine [here](https://github.com/amacbain1/Neighborhood-map-project7).
-Begin the installation with the command `npm install` in your command line after navigating to the correct directory.
-To start the development server, cd into the project and use the command `npm start`.
-The application will run in your browser on localhost:3000.
+Begin the installation with the command `npm install` in your command line after navigating to the correct directory in your local files.
+To start the development server use the command `npm start`.
+The application will run in your browser at the address http://localhost:3000/.

 *Please note that Service Worker is unavailable in build mode.
 To use Service Worker use the command `npm run build` to enter production mode.*